qwc-services/qwc-map-viewer/README.md

 Usage
 -----

+Set the `CONFIG_PATH` environment variable to the path containing the service config and permission files when starting this service (default: `config`).

 Set the `OGC_SERVICE_URL` environment variable to the QWC OGC service URL (or QGIS server URL) when starting this service. (default: `http://localhost:5013/` on